The Metropolitan Museum of Art

 Hours: Open daily from 10 AM (hours may vary for special events)

-For more information, visit The Met’s official website or follow its social media channels for updates on exhibitions and events.
+For more information, visit The Met’s Official Website or follow its social media channels for updates on exhibitions and events.

 Legacy and Cultural Impact